 Governor McKee, Rhode Island Department of Education Release School Building Authority Report

-PROVIDENCE, RI - Governor Dan McKee and Education Commissioner Angélica Infante-Green today released the 2022 School Building Authority Report, Renewing the Dream, which summarizes the state's continued work to build high-quality school facilities across Rhode Island.
+PROVIDENCE, RI, RHODE ISLAND, February 16 - Governor Dan McKee and Education Commissioner Angélica Infante-Green today released the 2022 School Building Authority Report, Renewing the Dream, which summarizes the state's continued work to build high-quality school facilities across Rhode Island.
 The Governor and Commissioner were joined by state and local leaders at a release event at Frank D. Spaziano Elementary School, the renovation and expansion of which is one of the major projects highlighted in the report.

 "We are continuing to make progress in providing every child in Rhode Island with modern school facilities where they can get an excellent education," said Governor McKee.
 "For too long, our funding structures have left our most at-need cities and towns behind, but our entire state team is working tirelessly to change that.
 Together, we can give every student in Rhode Island the world-class schools they deserve."